CaptainCrowbar/unicorn-lib/unicorn/file.md

-used by Apple on macOS and iOS appears to be the only widely used file system that actually does enforce valid Unicode names at the file system level, although it then proceeds to complicate matters by using a proprietary normalization scheme that does not match any of the four standard ones (and even on a Mac you need to be careful in the presence of remote file systems that may be on a different OS).
+used by Apple on macOS and iOS appears to be the only widely used file system that actually does enforce valid Unicode names at the file system level, although it then proceeds to complicate matters by using a proprietary normalization scheme that does not match any of the four standard ones, and in any case the new APFS file system does not appear to enforce any kind of encoding.

 To make it possible to deal with this situation, this module uses the `NativeString` type from the [`unicorn/core`](core.html) module, which is